cesaiskra/ucloud-python-sdk/README.md

     Positional arguments:
       <subcommand>
+        udisk-list               get all udisks list
+        udisk-show               show details of a udisk
         uhost-attach-disk        attach a disk to a host uhost-create             boot a host
         uhost-create-image       create an image from a given host uhost-create-snapshot    create a snapshot from a host uhost-delete-image       delete an image by id
-        uhost-detach-disk        attach a disk to a host uhost-get-price          get price of given type of host/s uhost-get-vnc            get a host's vnc connection information uhost-image-list         list all images
+        uhost-detach-disk        deattach a disk to a host uhost-get-price          get price of given type of host/s uhost-get-vnc            get a host's vnc connection information uhost-image-list         list all images